Dan Majerle: Grand Canyon University (2013–2020)

 On March 15, 2013, it was announced that Majerle would coach for Grand Canyon University in their first season as a Division I team.

 On December 23, 2015, Majerle led Grand Canyon to their first tournament victory as a Division I team when they won the 2015 Global Sports Classic championship.

 He was fired on March 17, 2020, after his first losing season, with his seven years stint at Grand Canyon coming to an end.

 On May 19, 2020, Majerle filed a lawsuit against Grand Canyon University over the handling of its firing from the head coach position and pending salaries.

 Personal life

-Majerle owns three sports grill restaurants called "Majerle's".
+Majerle owns a restaurant called "Majerle's Sports Grill" in Phoenix.

-Dan has four children with Tina Majerle:
+He has four children with Tina Majerle (divorced 2006):

 Madison, McKenzie, Mia, and Max.
 Max also plays basketball and joined Central Michigan's basketball team in 2022.

-Dan had a hole in one at Shadow Ridge Country Club in Omaha, Nebraska, in 2021 with Creighton coach Greg McDermott and Doug McDermott as witnesses.
+Majerle married Devney Preuss in 2022.